dsoellinger/IBCC-Lecture-Notes/2_Radiography.md

 - Photoelectric absorption: decays cublicy with the amount of energy
 - Compton scattering: decays linearly with the amount of energy

+Therefore, it turns out that for certain types of tissue photoelectric absorption is more important than compton scattering while this might be completely different once we consider other tissue types.

 If a high energy beam hits bone (high effective atomic number), the beam will basically travel through and only a small amount of energy gets attenuated due to compton scattering.
 If a low energy beam hits the bone, most of the energy will be absorbed.